instructure/ddb-sync/README.md

 During the output of the tool we note consumed write capacity units.
 This can be used to help provision and scale your table with use of the tool.
 See the output section for more details.

+It is highly recommended that you run this utility on an EC2 instance with the proper permissions attached to the instance profile.
+This will provide predictable network performance, consistent compute resources, and keep your data off the coffee shop router.

 ### Invocation

 Invoke the compiled binary and provide options for a run.